DhruvJ22/DhruvJ22.github.io/_pages/about.md

 - Software and Algorithm Development ([1](https://github.com/DhruvJ22/Astrodynamics_Research), [2](projects.md#poliastro), [3](projects.md#numerical-methods))

 Furthermore, I have worked in various [assistantships and fellowship](experiences.md#assistantships--fellowship-at-purdue-univeristy) positions that have enabled me to become a better mentor, communicator, instructor, team leader, facilitator, and team player.

-I hope to leverage all my learnings to contribute to the technological developments in robotics and space travel to sustainably improve our lives on Earth!

-_I am currently seeking an industry opportunity related to aerospace engineering that enables space exploration and sustainably ameliorates our lives._

 Read my [bio]({{site.baseurl }}/bio) to learn about my journey!
 <br>